-In accordance with the Capital Market Authority's (CMA) decision No. 1-83-2005 dated 21 Jumada Awal 1426H (corresponding to 28 June 2005) issued by the CMA Board in connection with the regulations relating to Authorised Persons, the Bank has transferred its asset management operations to Arab National Investment Company ("the Fund Manager"), a wholly owned subsidiary of the Bank, effective 1 January 2008.
+In accordance with the Capital Market Authority's (CMA) decision No. 1-83-2005 dated 21 Jumada Awal 1426H (corresponding to 28 June 2005) issued by the CMA Board in connection with the regulations relating to Authorised Persons, the Bank has transferred its asset management operations to Arab National Investment Company ("the Fund Manager"), a wholly owned subsidiary of the Arab National Bank (the "Bank"), effective 1 January 2008.